 Research and Development

-This article looks at the ways that market leaders are conducting R&D, examines case studies, and suggests actions for today’s forward-thinking firms.
+You will look at the ways that market leaders are conducting Research and Development (R&D), examine case studies, and explore actions for today’s forward-thinking firms.

 About the Guide:

 Discovering a breakthrough product makes for transformational innovation; a novel concept can disrupt an industry in one fell swoop and catapult a firm to market leadership.
 It is the dream of innovators.

 Frustratingly, transformational innovation is also elusive.
 According to Jay Terwilliger, writer for Creative Realities, Inc., an innovation consulting firm, “transformational innovation is exceedingly rare.
 Think about it: how many truly new-to-the-world ideas happen in a year?
 In a lifetime?
 Not many!”

 The scarcity of breakthroughs is largely because few occur organically.
 Breakthroughs occur with hard work, focus, and often long-term effort to explore a vision, solve a problem, or tweak an existing prototype, and that’s all before the product is successfully brought to market.
 So, what is it that keeps firms investing heavily in R&D and pursuing ever-distant, world-changing concepts?